 Alpers was educated at Adelaide U. and Cambridge U., UK (Makin scholar).
-He is John Curtin distinguished professor of international health at Curtin U. in Perth, Australia.
-He was previously: research officer, Kuru Research, Okapa, Territory of New Guinea 1961-63; visiting scientist at NIH, Bethesda, Maryland 1964-67; research fellow, dept. of microbiology, Univ. of Western Australia, Perth 1968-76; and dir. of the Papua New Guinea Inst. of Medical Research 1977-2000.
+He is emeritus professor of international health at Curtin U. in Perth, Australia.
+He was previously: John Curtin distinguished professor, Curtin U.; research officer, Kuru Research, Okapa, Territory of New Guinea 1961-63; visiting scientist at NIH, Bethesda, Maryland 1964-67; research fellow, dept. of microbiology, Univ. of Western Australia, Perth 1968-76; and dir. of the Papua New Guinea Inst. of Medical Research 1977-2000.
 His awards include: Medal, Collѐge de France; Macdonald Medal, Royal Society Trop.
 Med.
 Hyg., London; Queensland Inst.
 Med.
 Res.
 Fellow; PNG Inst.
 Med.
 Res.
 Fellow; Hon.
 Internatl.
 Fellow, Am.
 Soc.
 Trop.
 Med.
 Hyg.; Inaugural Life Member, Med.
 Soc.
 Papua New Guinea; Fellow, Royal Society of London and Australian Acad. of Science; Companion of the Order of the Star of Melanesia (PNG); and Officer of the Order of Australia.

 Section:04-Medical and Health Sciences incl.
 Neurosciences